Gellish English

 The Gellish English Dictionary-Taxonomy is an example of an open-source “smart” electronic dictionary, in which concepts are arranged in a subtype-supertype hierarchy, thus forming a taxonomy.
 The dictionary-taxonomy is machine readable.
 It is compliant with the guidelines of ISO 16354.

-Apart from the fact that it is an English (business-technical) dictionary, it also defines the semantics of Gellish English, which is a computer-interpretable structured subset of the natural English language for data storage and data exchange.
+In addition to being an English business-technical dictionary, it also defines the semantics of Gellish English, which is a computer-interpretable structured subset of the natural English language for data storage and data exchange.
 The dictionary-taxonomy differs from conventional dictionaries because of several additional capabilities.
-Therefore it is called "smart."
 This means that it satisfies the following criteria: